 The fixes for this are actually pretty simple, but only when you know about them.
 Trouble is, that unless someone else has guided you, then all you would think is that you need to train harder to go farther.
 Practice more, smash out more lengths and you’ll improve.
 And to a limited extent, this is true.
 But practicing a poor technique just makes you better at that poor technique.
 So there is an invisible, very low, performance ceiling that will block your further progress.

 The truth is that a swimmer with good technique, can jump in a pool after months without training and swim faster than most, and further too.
 A swimmer with good technique could almost, in theory, just keep going such is the efficiency of the technique.
 (I never swim less than 1 km in a pool - regardless of how long it was since I last got in a pool).

-A coach is a person who helps you unlock those latent skills and hop from one level, up onto the next, setting you free to learn how to play your chosen game at an entirely new level.
+A coach is a person who helps you discover those hidden skills and hop from one level, up onto the next, setting you free to learn how to play your chosen game at an entirely new level.

 This is how Andy Murray levelled up.
 He got Ivan Lendl.